cdk8s-team/cdk8s/docs/cli/synth.md

 See [cdk8s-validation-plugin-example](https://github.com/cdk8s-team/cdk8s-validation-plugin-example)

-## Synthesize cdk8s app as helm chart
+## Helm Synthesis

 You can synthesize your cdk8s application to a format that is compatible with [helm](https://helm.sh/).

-!!! note
-  You will need helm to be [installed](https://helm.sh/docs/intro/install/) locally for this feature.

 For example, you can run:

 ```
-cdk8s synth --format helm --chart-version 1.0.0 --chart-api-version v2
+cdk8s synth --format helm --chart-version 1.0.0
 ```

-Then it will synthesize a generated helm chart to the output folder(default is 'dist').
-The manifest synthesized will be placed in `templates/` folder.
-If any crds were mentioned in `cdk8s.yaml` config file as `imports`, then they will be downloaded and placed in `crds` folder.
+Then it will synthesize a generated helm chart to the output folder (default is 'dist').
+The `--chart-version` will be the [version](https://helm.sh/docs/topics/charts/#charts-and-versioning) in `Chart.yaml` of the helm chart.
+The synthesized manifests will be placed in `templates/` folder.
+And, if any crds were mentioned in `cdk8s.yaml` config file as `imports`, then they will be downloaded and placed in the `crds/` folder.

 The folder structure will look like: